 For three years, I had been working on a story about a disastrous interview between a journalist and an actor.
 In those three years, the industry in which the film takes place has experienced a horrifying awakening.
 We learned about so many powerful men who perpetuated or aided sexual misconduct in Hollywood.
 Only after an industry-wide call to action, with Time’s Up and #MeToo, have these men spoken publicly about assailants they may have known about for years.

 The short film No Comment became an opportune setting to tell a story about guilt: we learn an actor who represents an old, male-driven guard kept his head down against his co-star’s abuse to benefit his own career.
 The journalist profiling him is hellbent on bringing his story to light.

 No Comment begins with the actor Robert Grainger sitting in a purgatorial studio.
 He is the star of the billion-dollar Max Grey franchise, preparing for his 17th interview of the day.
 He’s exhausted.
 Homesick.
 Haunted by memories he wants to forget.
 A man on the brink of a full-out war on himself.

 Abigail Strauss runs into the studio and locks eyes with Robert.
 She’s been investigating the allegations towards Robert’s director involving his co-star Lyla Thompson.
 No confirmations.
 No answers.
 Abigail has five minutes to get an answer out of him.
 She pushes, and pushes.
 Until Robert explodes.

-No Comment will be finished later this summer and is expected to premiere on a festival run in 2020.
+No Comment will be completed this fall and is expected to premiere on a festival run in 2020.